adutra/goalesce/README.md

 The resulting slice's element order is deterministic.

+This strategy is available with two options:

+* `WithDefaultSliceListAppendMerge`: applies this strategy to all slices;
+* `WithSliceListAppendMerge`: applies this strategy to slices of a given type.

+This strategy is not available for arrays.

 #### Using "merge-by-index" strategy

 The "merge-by-index" strategy can be used to merge two slices together using their indices as the